The Night in Question by Kathleen Glasgow and Liz Lawson

 What I love about this series: the feminist bent, the Veronica Mars coastal California vibe*, and of course, the Agatha Christie inspiration, though Agatha appreciation wasn't as much of a thing in this second book.
 But maybe because there is a LOT going on.

-Second books in series, especially mystery series, can be tricky.
-While I still love this odd couple crime solving duo, I didn't enjoy The Night in Question quite as much as the first book.
+Second books in a series, especially a mystery series, can be tricky.
+While I still love this odd couple crime solving duo, I didn't enjoy The Night in Question quite as much as The Agathas.

 One of my favorite parts of the first book was the prickly relationship between popular girl Alice Ogilvy and her more down-to-earth tutor and classmate, Iris Adams.
-In this second book, the girls are friends (at least more friendly?) and while I'm all for teamwork (and friendship), I missed some of their former enmity.
+In this second book, the girls are friends (or at least a good deal more friendly?) and while I'm all for teamwork (and friendship), I missed some of their former enmity.

 I also felt like The Night in Question took a while to get going.
 The last quarter of the book was really fun and more fast-paced.